Greece Moments Greece Moments

 A watercolor for dreaming

-Experienced hikers are looking for the Drakontospelio, the Dragon’s Cave of Astypalea.
-The way there leads north via the chapel of Panagia tou Thoma and then partly cross-country to the mystical grotto near the sea.
-About 1.5 hours should be planned each way.
-Please only start the tour if you are accompanied, as it is an extremely remote area!
+Experienced hikers seek out the Drakontospelio, the Dragon’s Cave of Astypalea.
+The route heads north via the chapel of Panagia tou Thoma and then partly cross-country to the mystical grotto near the sea.
+Allow around 1.5 hours each way.
+Please only attempt this tour with company, as it is an extremely remote area!

 #11 Beaches of Astypalea

 Astypalea is not a classic bathing island.
-Although there are a few beaches spread around the island, only the few bays around Livadi and Maltezana are easily accessible.
-The beaches in the north are exposed to the strong surf and the open sea, high waves and a lot of flotsam are the order of the day.
+Although there are a few beaches spread around the island, only the bays around Livadi and Maltezana are easily accessible.
+The beaches in the north are exposed to strong surf and open sea, with high waves and a lot of flotsam being the order of the day.

 Agios Konstantinos Beach

-This pretty grey sand pebble beach, about five kilometres from Livadi, is well worth a visit.
-Tamarisk trees provide shade and the view falls over to Chora.
-A highlight is the chapel of the same name above the beach, which makes a great photo opportunity.
-The resident Al Mare Beach Bar was still in preparation when we visited in mid-June.
+This pretty grey sand and pebble beach, about five kilometres from Livadi, is well worth a visit.
+Tamarisk trees provide shade and the views stretch over to Chora.
+A highlight is the chapel of the same name above the beach, which makes for a great photo opportunity.
+The Al Mare Beach Bar on site was still being set up when we visited in mid-June.

 Astypalea Strände Agios Konstantinos Beach